Doctor insights on:

 The gastrointestinal tract starts at the mouth, travel down the tunnel (esophagus), which connects to the stomach, which then empties into the duodenum, jejunum, and ileum---the three parts of the small intestine (@25 feet).
 This empties into the colon or large intestine (about 5 feet), which then becomes the sigmoid colon, rectum and out the anus.
 So, every morsel eaten ...Read more

 Anything that creates a blockage of the intestinal tract.
 You may think of the intestinal tract (stomach, small bowel, large bowel) as somewhat akin to a garden hose.
 If you kink the garden hose, or twist it, or block it inside, you have created an "obstruction".
 Most obstructions are a results of previous surgery and most of these ...Read more

 - Talk to a doctor live online for free

-- Liquid diet for a partial small bowel obstruction
+- Causes of small bowel obstruction

-- Surgery for small bowel obstruction
+- Alcohol and small bowel obstruction

-- After effects of surgery for small bowel obstruction
+- Medicine for small bowel obstruction

 - Small bowel obstruction medication

 - Talk to a gastroenterologist online